kubedb/cli/docs/concepts/databases/mongodb.md

 - configServer
 - mongos

-When `spec.shardTopology` is set, the following fields needs to be empty, otherwise validating webhook will gibe error.
+When `spec.shardTopology` is set, the following fields needs to be empty, otherwise validating webhook will throw error.

 - `spec.replicas`
 - `spec.podTemplate`